felf/taglines/README.md

 set the <i>current author</i>, which is marked with a "`*`" when you list all authors and which will be assigned automatically when you create a new tagline.

-<b>Tags</b>
+<b>Keywords</b>
 You can assign any number of keywords to a tagline which will make it easier to find a suitable tagline in the database later on.
 Use this menu to create, edit and delete tags and to set them active.
-Active tags are marked with a "`*`" when you list all tags and they will be assigned automatically when you create a new tagline.
+Active keywords are marked with a "`*`" when you list all keywords and they will be assigned automatically when you create a new tagline.

 <b>Tagline</b>
 Use this menu to enter new taglines or edit or delete existing ones.
 Each